Geometric interpretation of quantitative instability: Preliminaries

 Let $G$ be an $\RR$-reductive group, i.e., connected, linear, algebraic group over $\RR$ with a trivial unipotent radical, and $K$ be a maximal compact subgroup of $G$.
 Let $M := K\backslash G$, and $\pi:G\to M$ be the projection map.
 We can define a $G$-invariant Riemannian metric $d_M$ on $M$ (See Definition \ref{de:sym-metric}), which give rise to a metric in the standard way.
 Then, $(M,d_M)$ is a symmetric space of non-compact type.

 We are also interested in a specific algerbraic subgroup, $A\subset G$, which is a maximal real split torus, i.e., $A\cong (\RR^\times)^r$, were $r$ is the real rank of $G$.
-The subgroup $A$ is called the \emph{Cartan torus} and have certain compatibility conditions with $K$, see Definition \ref{de: cartan decomposition}.
+The subgroup $A$ is called the \emph{Cartan torus} and has certain compatibility conditions with $K$, see Definition \ref{de: cartan decomposition}.
+Let $\fa\subset\fg$ denote the Lie algebra of $A$.

 The metric structure on $M$ has some phenomenal properties, which we now describe.